 Dr. Levy’s expertise is so well-respected that physicians often refer him patients for second opinions for medical diagnosis and procedures as well as patients with difficult anatomies for “second-attempt” colonoscopies.

-Committed to Delivering Innovative Gastro Procedures to Middle Georgians
+Committed to Delivering Innovative Gastro Procedures to Georgians

-Dr. Levy has been at the forefront of delivering innovative advancements made in gastroenterology to the residents of Middle Georgia.
+Dr. Levy has been at the forefront of delivering innovative advancements made in gastroenterology to the residents of North Atlanta and North Georgia.

 As a heartburn and acid reflux expert, Dr. Levy offers state-of-the-art technology to evaluate and treat patients suffering from chronic heartburn, including upper endoscopy, ambulatory pH monitoring, esophageal manometry and evaluation for LINX Reflux Management System.
 For patients diagnosed with Barrett’s Esophagus, a precancerous condition caused by chronic heartburn/acid reflux, Dr. Levy offers Barrx Radiofrequency Ablation (RFA) and the wide-area transepithelial sampling (WATS) biopsy for diagnosis and treatment.

-He is the only private gastroenterologist in Macon trained in both balloon-assisted and spiral-assisted small bowel enteroscopy, a procedure used to diagnose small bowel problems such as tumors, gastrointestinal bleeding, inflammatory bowel disease, celiac disease, Crohn’s disease, and Irritable Bowel Syndrome.
+He is trained in both balloon-assisted and spiral-assisted small bowel enteroscopy, a procedure used to diagnose small bowel problems such as tumors, gastrointestinal bleeding, inflammatory bowel disease, celiac disease, Crohn’s disease, and Irritable Bowel Syndrome.
 Dr. Levy uses advanced non-surgical techniques to remove large precancerous polyps during colonoscopy — allowing patients to avoid costly, painful surgeries.

 Procedures We Offer